jonathan904/symfony-docs/quick_tour/the_controller.rst

 resource, you will get a 404 HTTP error, as it does not match the ``_format`` requirement.

+For beginners:
+the controllers are created in a folder called Controller, in our project folder and turn in the respective folder Bundle.
+The name of the Controller (by convention) ends in the word Controller, that is, if my Controller is called tutorial, you should be tutorialController.

 Redirecting and Forwarding
 --------------------------